 As you can see below, Zuora's revenue growth has been mediocre over the last two years, growing from quarterly revenue of $80.3 million in Q1 FY2022, to $103.1 million.

 Next quarter's guidance suggests that Zuora is expecting revenue to grow 7.35% year on year to $108.5 million, slowing down from the 13.3% year-on-year increase it recorded in the same quarter last year.
 Looking ahead, analysts covering the company were expecting sales to grow 10.6% over the next 12 months before the earnings results announcement.

 One of the best parts about the software-as-a-service business model (and a reason why SaaS companies trade at such high valuation multiples) is that customers typically spend more on a company's products and services over time.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Zuora's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 60.8% in Q2.
+Zuora's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 63.8% in Q1.

 Cash Is King

 If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
 Zuora's free cash flow came in at $13 million in Q1, up 249% year on year.

 Zuora has generated $9.55 million in free cash flow over the last 12 months, or 2.1% of revenue.
 This FCF margin stems from its asset-lite business model and enables it to reinvest in its business without depending on the capital markets.